OpenICT-Hanze/OpenICT-Checkin-Docs/docs/source/api.rst

 /api/v1/geUserDailyLatest/{user_id}:
 	Returns a JSON with the answers of user user_id of the daily check-in form (form_id 1).

+/api/v1/assignRole
+	Edits the role of the provided user to the provided role.
+Can only be done by admins through the admin middleware.
+	Expects: user_id, role
+	Exampls:
+		{

+		    "user_id": "13",

+		    "role": "1"

+		}

 /api/v1/getFormAll:
 	Returns a JSON with all forms